abdo-kotb/food-order-app/README.md

 # Food Order React Application

-This is a food order order application built with the React library and covers all the core concepts in React.
+This is a food order application built with the React library and covers all the core concepts in React.

 ## The project